 A Great Pyrenees mix is a medium to large dog with a seriously fluffy coat.
 Many of these breeds will inherit the protective temperament of the Great Pyrenees, and guard your home and family with devotion.
 Occasionally found in shelters, the larger mixes are not generally suited to apartment living and all will need plenty of training and grooming.
-We’re going to look at the characteristics and traits of the most popular Great Pyrenees mixes, including size, health, color and coat markings.
-We’ll also share some gorgeous pictures, and give you some great tips for finding and raising a pup.

 - TOP 20 awesome Great Pyrenees mixes

 - Does the Great Pyrenees Chihuahua mix exist?